Bruce Seldon vs. Mike Tyson

 Bruce Seldon vs. Mike Tyson, billed as Liberation, was a professional boxing match fought on September 7, 1996 for the WBA heavyweight championship.
+Tyson defeated Seldon in a 1st-round knockout, and shortly afterwards Seldon would retire from boxing.

 The fight was part of a pay-per-view event produced by Don King Productions and carried on pay-per-view by Showtime.

 The fight is notable in the fact that in attendance was rapper and actor Tupac Shakur, who would be fatally shot just hours after the fight, following an altercation with Crips member Orlando "Baby Lane" Anderson at the casino.
 Shakur died six days later on September 13 from ballistic trauma.

 Background

 After George Foreman was stripped of his WBA Heavyweight title for refusing to fight number one contender Tony Tucker, the WBA organized a fight between Tucker and little–known Bruce Seldon to determine who would become WBA Heavyweight champion.
 Seldon was able to defeat the aging Tucker by referee technical decision after the fight was stopped in the seventh round due to Tucker's eye being completely swollen shut.
 He would then successfully defend the title against Joe Hipp, who became the first Native American to challenge for a major heavyweight title, on the undercard of the Tyson–McNeeley fight on September 7, 1995.

 Since being released from prison, Mike Tyson had won all three of his fights in dominating fashion, defeating fringe contenders Peter McNeeley and Buster Mathis, Jr. and then capturing the WBC Heavyweight title by defeating Frank Bruno via 3rd-round knockout.
 Tyson was then tasked with facing the WBC's number one contender, Lennox Lewis, who was next-in-line for a title shot against the winner of the Tyson–Bruno fight.
-After negotiations for a championship bout between them were halted when Lewis' team refused successive offers of $10 million and $13.5 million, promoter Don King then agreed to pay Lewis $4 million in order for the challenger to step aside and allow Tyson to face Seldon, the reigning WBA champion, in what was planned to be a unification bout for their respective titles.
+After negotiations for a championship bout between them were halted when Lewis' team and executives at HBO refused successive offers of $8 million, $10 million, $13.5 million, and $16 million, promoter Don King then agreed to pay Lewis $4 million in order for the challenger to step aside and allow Tyson to face Seldon, the reigning WBA champion, in what was initially planned to be a unification bout for their respective titles.
 Seldon was a 22-1 underdog going in to the bout.